 We understand how important secure products and solutions are to our customers.
 It is our goal to ensure that Alcatel-Lucent Enterprise products are developed with all the appropriate security principles at the foundation.
 We follow a comprehensive security program that combines:

 - Secure software development best practices, processes and tools

 - Periodic validation and quality of security testing before release

-Despite these security principles and related actions, vulnerabilities can be discovered in the software components of our products which, when exploited, can have an impact on the security level of these products once deployed in customer's networks.
+Despite these security principles and related actions, vulnerabilities can be discovered in the product software components which, when exploited, can have an impact on the security level of the products once deployed in a customer's networks.

-Individuals or organizations that are experiencing technical security issue with an ALE product or solution are strongly encouraged to contact the ALE PSIRT by following these steps:
+Individuals or organisations experiencing technical security issues with an ALE product or solution are strongly encouraged to report the issues by contacting the ALE PSIRT using following these steps: